the ART of the POSSIBLE - London SW19

 trevor de silva's biography - A summary

-• In 2006 he qualified as a UK Athletics Coach Trainer, also specialising in Advance Sports Injuries
+• He is also a UK Athletics Coach Trainer, also, specialising in Advance Sports Injuries

-• Endurance Training: As a successful International Cyclist, Trevor averaged over 600 to 800 km/week for three years before the ASIAN GAMES.
-As a runner, at a more modest, level (2.37 marathon and 32 min 10km, he at peaked at 150 km/week
+• Endurance Training: As a successful International Cyclist, Trevor averaged over 800 km/week for three years before the ASIAN GAMES.
+As a runner he peaked at 150 km/week

-• Strength & Conditioning for PERFORMANCE and INJURY PREVENTION: Trevor has over 25,000 hours of experience.
-He has used this knowledge to analyse, filter and select the most effective exercise routines for Specific and General Improvement, and reducing the risk of injury.
+• Strength & Conditioning for PERFORMANCE and INJURY PREVENTION: Trevor has over 25,000 hours of experience (including more than 17000 sessions at the Malden Centre) He has used this knowledge to analyse, filter and select the most effective exercise routines for Specific and General Improvement, and reducing the risk of injury.

 Other sporting achievements